JorSchmitz/event-scheduler-api/readme.md

 - /api/v1/

-POST /events: Create a new event.
+POST /events: Create a new event. <br />
-GET /events: Retrieve all events.
+GET /events: Retrieve all events. <br />
-GET /events/:id Retrieve a single event by its event_id.
+GET /events/:id Retrieve a single event by its event_id. <br />
-PUT /events/:id Update an existing event by its event_id.
+PUT /events/:id Update an existing event by its event_id. <br />
-DELETE /events/:id Delete an existing event by its event_id.
+DELETE /events/:id Delete an existing event by its event_id. <br />

-POST /auth/login
+POST /auth/login <br />
 POST /auth/sign-up